Contrivance vs. Character: When Plot Mechanics Show Seams

 The Principle

 Kill-your-darlings advice assumes you’re cutting something beloved.
 Something precious you’ve grown too attached to see clearly.
-That’s real, and it happens.
+That’s real.
+This happens.

 But this is different.
-When cutting feels like relief—when the story suddenly breathes again—you weren’t killing a darling.
-You were removing an obstruction you’d mistaken for load-bearing structure.
+When cutting feels like relief, you weren’t killing a darling but were removing an obstruction you’d mistaken for load-bearing structure.

 Not everything that feels essential is essential.
-Sometimes what feels essential is just complicated.
-You’ve invested so much work justifying its existence that you’ve convinced yourself the justification is the same as necessity.
+Sometimes what feels essential is just needlessly, stupidly complicated.
+You’ve invested so much work justifying its existence that you’ve convinced yourself of its necessity.

 The story knows when you’re forcing it.
-That wooden feeling, that resistance, that sense of pushing uphill—these aren’t signs you need to work harder.
-They’re diagnostic.
+That wooden feeling, that resistance, that sense of a Sisyphean uphill every time you think you’ve solved it—these aren’t signs you need to work harder.
 Something in the machinery is binding.

-When progress feels like negotiation with your own plot—when you’re constantly justifying why something has to happen instead of simply watching it happen—check what you’re protecting.
-Ask whether it’s earning its place through character truth or through mechanical necessity.
+When you’re constantly justifying why something has to happen instead of simply watching it happen ask whether it’s earning its place through character truth or through mechanical necessity.

 Something that helped my manuscript work flow again after weeks of stagnation, delivered with brevity.
-Hope this helps.
-Subscribe for Tuesday posts.
+Hope this gives you permission to just cut.

 Fair winds,